Danaë (Titian paintings): Philip II's version, and the Prado's

 Wellington then informed the court of the restored Bourbon King Ferdinand VII of Spain, to make arrangements for their return, but the king said Wellington should keep them as a gift.
 The Arnolfini Portrait by Jan van Eyck was also in the carriage, but (being conveniently small) appears to have been looted by the soldiers, and next appeared in London in 1816 in the possession of Colonel James Hay, a Scottish colonel who had been at Vitoria.

 Wellington's version, previously thought to be a copy, remains in the family, at Apsley House in London, but not in the parts of the house open to the public.
 It and two other Titians reattributed at the same time were briefly put on public exhibition there, for the first time, in 2015.
 Until January 2021 it was in an exhibition at the National Gallery, London.

 The upper part of the painting was cut away in the late 18th century, apparently because it was damaged.
-This version is known from copies and a print, and included a face of Jupiter in the cloud, and his attribute of an eagle clutching bolts of lightning.
+This version is known from copies and a print, and includes a face of Jupiter in the clouds and his attribute, an eagle clutching bolts of lightning.
 The face in the cloud is not in all versions, and is best seen in the Chicago, Vienna and St. Petersburg versions.
 This is the first version to include the "attendant crone", the painting of which Nicholas Penny describes as "remarkable and very exciting".